-The reference list is to include the author's last name and first name initial(s), the publication year in parentheses, the title of the book, the publisher's domicile (city), and the publisher.
-Place a colon between the city and the publisher.
+The reference list is to include the author's last name and first name initial(s), the publication year in parentheses, the title of the book, and the publisher.
 Italicize the title of the book.
 Use only small letters in the title of the book, except for the first word, possible proper names, and the first word of a possible subtitle.
-Include only the domicile of the publisher, not for example the location of the press.
 Leave out abbreviations in the publisher's name (Inc., Ltd, Oy, GmbH etc.).
-If several cities are given, as is often the case in international publications, you may name only the first one or a city situated in Europe.

 Bruner, E. M. (2005).
 Culture on tour: Ethnographies of travel.
-Chicago: The University of Chicago Press.
+The University of Chicago Press.

 Fennell, D. A. (2006).
 Tourism ethics.
-Clevedon: Channel View Publications.
+Channel View Publications.

 Pearce, P., Filep, S., & Ross, G. (2011).
 Tourists, tourism and the good life.
-New York: Routledge.
+Routledge.